- 1. What is a B2B Sales Pipeline?

 6. B2B Sales Pipeline Stages

 CRM software comes with predefined Opportunity or Deal Stages built-in.
-The majority of these, however, can be modified which most users do to replicate their sales process.
+The majority of these, however, can be modified which most users do to replicate their Sales Process.
 If users don’t have a Sales Process it’s normally best to start off using the predefined stages for 3-6 months before you make any changes.
 This way the users will know exactly what they need which removes the need for multiple changes which can lose data.

 After every interaction or activity with a deal, the users simply update the system and can choose whether to move the prospect to the next Deal stage, or allow them to remain at the current stage.

-The use of Deal stages drives productivity as the Sales People know they need to keep the Deals moving through the Sales Pipeline.
+The use of Deal stages drives productivity as the Sales Reps know they need to keep the Deals moving through the Sales Pipeline.
 Nearly every CRM system can create Sales Dashboards that provide the Sales Reps with a visual overview of their sales pipeline and outstanding and scheduled tasks.

 7. Managing the Sales Pipeline